tesselle/tabula/README.md

 distributed across the sample) can also be computed, as well as *richness* and *rarefaction*.

-Several methods can be used to acertain the degree of *turnover* in taxa composition along a gradient on qualitative (presence/absence) data.
+Several methods can be used to ascertain the degree of *turnover* in taxa composition along a gradient on qualitative (presence/absence) data.
 It assumes that the order of the matrix rows (from *1* to *n*) follows the progression along the gradient/transect.

 Diversity can also be measured by addressing *similarity* between pairs of sites: